tpremoli/posterise.it/README.md

 ## Getting Started

-Make sure you are in the Polaroidizer directory:
+Make sure you are in the Posteriser directory:

-    cd Polaroidizer
+    cd Posteriser

 Then run: